docwire/docwire/README.md

 - **Long-Term Memory for AI Models**: To enhance the performance of AI models, we are researching the integration of vector databases and other innovative solutions that can provide long-term memory capabilities.
 This will allow AI models to retain and access vast amounts of data efficiently, improving their predictive accuracy and contextual understanding.

 - **AI Document Layout Analysis**: Recognizing the importance of extracting information from unstructured data, we are developing AI-driven document layout analysis tools.
 These tools will enable the SDK to understand and process various document formats, making it easier to extract and utilize information from diverse data sources.

+- **Advanced Semantic Partitioning**: Our R&D team is exploring cutting-edge techniques for advanced semantic partitioning of documents.
+This research aims to enhance the SDK's ability to understand and delineate semantic units within a wide array of document types, facilitating more effective data segmentation for AI and NLP applications.

+- **Context-Aware Chunking Algorithms**: We are developing context-aware chunking algorithms that can intelligently segment documents while preserving the narrative flow and logical connections between sections.
+This will enable AI models to process and generate content with a higher degree of coherence and relevance.

+- **Document Element Detection and Classification**: To further improve the SDK's chunking capabilities, we are working on algorithms for the detection and classification of document elements.
+This will allow the SDK to identify headers, footers, sidebars, and other structural components, enabling more precise and meaningful data extraction for AI applications.

 - **Optimization with C++ Meta-Programming**: Utilizing C++ meta-programming techniques, we aim to optimize data processing speed by enabling compile-time optimizations and reducing runtime overhead.
 This can lead to significant performance gains in data-intensive applications.